-Set in the heart of Edinburgh, along Edinburgh’s famous Princes Street, stands a literary beacon like no other – Scott Monument.
-A giant gothic tribute to one of Scotland’s most beloved writers, Sir Walter Scott, this colossal towering structure is the largest monument dedicated to a writer in the world.
+Set in the heart of Edinburgh, along Princes Street, stands a literary beacon like no other – The Scott Monument.
+A giant Gothic tribute to one of Scotland’s most beloved writers, Sir Walter Scott, this colossal towering structure is the largest monument dedicated to a writer in the world.
 At 200 feet 6 inches (61 metres high), you need to climb 287 steps just to reach the top.
 But despite the narrow staircases and occasionally high winds, the climb is well worth the view.

 The Man Behind The Story

 Born in Edinburgh in 1771, Sir Walter Scott would one day become the voice of Scottish literature and the founder of the historical novel genre.
 Despite a demanding legal career and a descent into bankruptcy, Scott’s literary work was a huge success.
 So he managed to (quite literally) write his way out of debt.
 As strong as his earlier works were, it was his Waverley novels that secured his popularity.
 In a time when the wounds of Scotland and England’s turbulent past were still so fresh, Scott was able to capture the romantic, noble and yet brutal Highlands like never before.
 Through the eyes of his characters, he told the history of the Highlands and the Jacobite risings.
 With a few fantastical twists and turns along the way.